GraphCI/graphci/readme.md

 - [ ] Conditional Logic.
 If stage is true run update, if stage is false, run create.
 - [ ] Dependencies on remote pipelines.
 When this build goes green _after_ my build has started, then this dependency is fulfulled.
 - [ ] No log out for sensitive output from jobs.
+- [ ] Fix issue where dockercise code ends up in volumes
+- [ ] Make a docker container that comes with dockercise installed already

 # Done
 - [x] Implicit dag creation (env)